 5.2 Work program coordination

 The ITU-T and JTC 1 both have requirements for formulating a work plan, including milestones, for each specific area of work.
-In JTC 1, the key milestones are dates for Working Draft, CD (or PDAM or PDTR) ballot, DIS (or DAM) ballot, FDIS (or FDAM or DTR) ballot, and publication.
+In JTC 1, the key milestones are dates for Working Draft, CD (or PDAM, PDTR or PDTS) ballot, DIS (or DAM, DTR or DTS) ballot, FDIS (or FDAM) ballot, and publication.
 In the ITU-T, the milestones include dates for SG or WP initiation of the approval process, availability of text for the consultation period (TAP) or Last Call (AAP), and Study Group approval of the Recommendation.

 The efficiency of the collaborative process depends in large measure on the synchronization of the approval processes of both organizations.
 Early planning and establishment of milestones, taking into account key dates in each organization, is essential to achieving synchronization and avoiding added delay.
-For example, the dates for the DIS (or DAM) and FDIS (or FDAM or DTR) ballots need to take into account SC/WG meeting dates (for any necessary enabling Resolutions) and the schedule of the ITU-T SG/WP meeting where determination (TAP) or consent (AAP) is contemplated.
+For example, the dates for the DIS (or DAM, DTR or DTS) and FDIS (or FDAM) ballots need to take into account SC/WG meeting dates (for any necessary enabling Resolutions) and the schedule of the ITU-T SG/WP meeting where determination (TAP) or consent (AAP) is contemplated.

 Figures 5a and 5b show the final phases of the overall synchronization plan leading to common text publication.
-In these figures, the stage illustrated as DIS equally applies to DAM; similarly, the stage illustrated as FDIS equally applies to FDAM or DTR.
+In these figures, the stage illustrated as DIS equally applies to DAM, DTR or DTS; similarly, the stage illustrated as FDIS equally applies to FDAM.

-The Fast Track process may also be used for JTC 1 approval where the fundamental work is done in the ITU-T (e.g., subjects for which JTC 1 has assigned maintenance responsibility to the ITU-T).
-It should however be noted that only full text Standards, Technical Reports, ITU-T Recommendations and Supplements may be fast-tracked, not Amendments.
+The Fast Track process (see clause F.2 of the Consolidated JTC 1 Supplement, complemented by JTC 1 Standing Document 9) may also be used for JTC 1 approval where the fundamental work is done in the ITU-T (e.g., subjects for which JTC 1 has assigned maintenance responsibility to the ITU-T).
+It should however be noted that only full text ITU-T Recommendations and Supplements may be fast-tracked, not Amendments.

 5.3 Synchronized maintenance of cooperative work